How 1 Common Mistake can Affect Investment Performance

 How will I correct this if I find myself overconfident?

 Not to worry, self-attribution is a bias that you can resolve easily if you are mindful.
 With your finances, having an extensive knowledge of how the investment landscape behaves is essential to your success.
-Learn what works and be open to new strategies so you can familiarize yourself with trends and to make sure that your strategies work long-term.
-From time to time, undesirable outcomes could not have been avoided will arise; be mature enough to study them from a balanced perspective, so that you learn from those experiences.
+Learn what works and be open to new strategies.This way, you can familiarize yourself with trends and to make sure that your strategies work long-term.
+From time to time, unavoidable undesirable outcomes will arise.
+Learn from these experiences by being mature enough to study them from a balanced perspective.
 These tips may sound simple, but they take time and effort to implement.
 Therefore, seek advice from an experienced financial expert to bring much-needed experience, knowledge, and perspective to your portfolio.

 Ultimately, it is all about your attitude and perspective.
-Keep your eye on the big picture and avoid being distracted by a single area.
-When you encounter negative events, avoid fault-finding and blaming.
+Avoid being distracted by a single area.
+Keep your eye on the big picture.
+Avoid fault-finding and blaming when you encounter negative events.
 Instead, take the opportunity to learn new things and better yourself.

 Do you want to know more about self-attribution bias in investing and how not to fall for it?